Transfer Students Specialized Advising

 - Pay your $400 deposit to the Controllers Office.
 Once you have paid your deposit then your file is sent to the Advising Center.

 - The Advising Center will email you information regarding the math placement exam and registration process.
-Once you receive your registration email, call The Advising Center and set up an advising appointment.
-You can either come into our office, or be advised on the phone.
+Once you have taken the exam, contact the Academic Advising Center to set up an advising appointment.
+You can either come into our office, or be advised via phone or web conference.
+To contact the Academic Advising Center, send an email to firstname.lastname@example.org or call 904-256-7170.

 - Prior to your advising appointment, you will be pre-registered in several selected,